dangvanthanh/vue-rollup-boilerplate/README.md

 # vue-rollup-boilerplate

-> A simple rollup + vue-loader setup for quick prototyping.
+> A simple rollup and vue-loader setup for quick prototyping.

 ![](screenshot.png)